aepryus/Aexels/README.md

 The same analysis in our universe using the [Schwarzschild metric](https://en.wikipedia.org/wiki/Schwarzschild_metric) will instead net $\gamma(v_e)^2$ (where $\gamma$ is the Lorentz factor and $v_e$ is the escape velocity).

 So, it seems we have found a discrepancy!
-The problem is that while there have been a handful of experiments that have verified the phenomena of 'time dilation', 'warping of spacetime', 'expansion of the universe', there have been none showing that the Schwarzschild metric is physical and actually there are [indications](https://physics.stackexchange.com/questions/744073/how-do-we-know-the-assumptions-of-the-schwarzschild-solution-are-valid) that it is not.
+The problem is that while there have been a handful of experiments that have verified the phenomena of 'time dilation', 'warping of spacetime', 'expansion of the universe', I have been unable to find any showing that the Schwarzschild metric is physical and actually there are [indications](https://physics.stackexchange.com/questions/744073/how-do-we-know-the-assumptions-of-the-schwarzschild-solution-are-valid) that it is not.

 ### Minkowski Space